-Each year a careers conference is held for Fifth Form pupils and their parents.
-This event involves talks by up to 40 speakers covering different career paths.
+Each year, a Careers Conference is held for Fifth Form pupils and their parents.
+This event features talks by up to 40 speakers, covering different career paths.
 Lower Sixth pupils new to the school also attend.

 Fifth Form pupil, 2017